Most Americans huddle indoors as coronavirus deaths keep spiking

 But Americans under lockdown and largely unable to work struggled with making ends meet as rent came due on Wednesday, the first day of the month.

 In Oakland, California, Alfa Cristina Morales said she had been surviving on money saved for a U.S. citizenship application since losing her job at a coffee shop.
-Morales had sought unemployment benefits to support her 2-year-old son.
+Morales had sought unemployment benefits to support her two-year-old son.

 “We’re worried that it won’t be enough,” she said.

-Connecticut Governor Ned Lamont said a 6-week-old baby had died from COVID-19, in what he called “a reminder that nobody is safe from this virus.”
+Connecticut Governor Ned Lamont said a six-week-old baby had died from COVID-19, in what he called “a reminder that nobody is safe from this virus.”

 Florida Governor Ron DeSantis told Fox News that Broward County would likely allow two cruise ships with coronavirus outbreaks carrying a total of 2,500 people to dock in Fort Lauderdale, despite his misgivings about potentially contagious foreign nationals.